mt1976/trnsl8r_service/README.md

 # trnsl8r_server
- Server implmentation of a translation service - prototype
+Server implementation of a translation service - prototype